sultanowskii/sos/README.md

 ## About

 This project is a functional programming course assignment (at ITMO University).
-The theme is free, I choose to build an object storage.
+The theme was free, so me and my teammate chose to build an object storage.

 elixir is kinda cool.